Stepney Green Park

 Stepney Green Park is a 4.62 hectare park in Stepney, Tower Hamlets, London.
-It is a remnant of a larger area of common land.
-It was formerly known as Mile End Green.
+It is a remnant of a larger area of common land that was formerly known as Mile End Green.

 During the 2010s, a large area of the park was used on a temporary basis to build Crossrail.
 The Stepney Green cavern is now located below the park.

-It gives its name to the surrounding neighborhood of Stepney Green.